shrutisharma27/7targets-docs/docs/_docs/integrations/hubspot.md

 ![Default Context](../../../img/assistant-defaults.png)
 **6.** You are all set, assign a contact/lead in HubSpot to the Assistant user and verify that you see that lead in 7Targets in the "Leads" page.
 ![Assign to Assistant](../../../img/assign-to-assistant.png)
 **7.**  If you intend to pass context to the lead from HubSpot then use the custom field named "Context" for Contacts in HubSpot.
 With this, when you assign the contact/lead to Assistant user and if there is any context provided for this contact/lead then Assistant will use that else it will use the default context at the Assistant level in 7Targets.
-Note that Assistant will also update a custom Lead Connection Status field.
+Note that Assistant will update back a custom field named "Lead Connection Status" in HubSpot.
 ![Context from HubSpot](../../../img/context-in-hubspot.png)

-**You can always reach out to support@7targets.com for any help required in setup**
+**Feel free to reach out to support@7targets.com for any help required in setup**